mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

         "10"^^<.../XMLSchema#decimal>

 # SPARQL (SPARQL Protocol and RDF Query Language)
 - Query language for data stored in RDF databases.
-Can be translated into SQL statements to also access relational databases e.g. MongoDB, Cassandra.
+Can be translated into SQL statements to also access relational databases e.g., MongoDB, Cassandra.
 SPARQL access data stored as "key-value" pairs or "subject-predicate-object" triples.
 - SPARQL queries actually look for "graph patterns" in an RDF graph.
-- Variables in SPARQL queries start with a question mark; e.g. `?x`
+- Variables in SPARQL queries start with a question mark; e.g. `?x`.

 ### Full SPARQL query example